Arlind90/telegram-bot-coffee/README.md

 4. Deploy the site
 5. Once deployed, visit `https://your-app-name.netlify.app/.netlify/functions/setup-webhook` to register your webhook with Telegram

+### Project Structure

+- `netlify/functions/`: Contains all serverless functions
+- `public/`: Contains static files served by Netlify (only a landing page in this case)

 ## Local Development

 1. Install dependencies: